kbourlesis/Find-Missing-Grades/README.md

 Everything would be much easier if I had use the string class of the STL (Standard Template Library) but this was a restriction of the given instructions.

 Inside the csv folder there are some csv files with "faults" in their name.
 Those files have syntax errors.

+It's not a big deal as what this program does, but it was helpful for me to learn how to handle pointers, references and header files.